CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ##SLANG CLI
-There several ways to get started with the SLANG CLI.
+There are several ways to get started with the SLANG CLI.

 ###Download and Run Pre-built CLI
 **Prerequisites :** To run the SLANG CLI, Java JRE version 7 or higher is required.